go101/go101/pages/blog/2022-10-01-three-way-string-comparison.md

 convert the code using comparison operators into internal optimized three-way comparisons if possible.
 However, such compiler optimizations have never been made, and there are no plans to make such optimizations yet as far as I know.
-Personally, I doubt such optimizations are feasible to be made for any use case.
+Personally, I doubt such optimizations are feasible to be made for every use case.
 So I think [the `strings.Compare` should be implemented efficiently][issue 50167], to avoid breaking user expectations.